Mohammadimh76/EmoSenseVision_EmotionRecognition/README.md

 ## 📝Licence

    This repository is available under the MIT license.
-See the [LICENSE]() file for more info.
+See the <b>LICENSE</b> file for more info.

 </article>